 Two Policies with Different Levels of Protection

-Though full coverage car insurance is not required by law, keep in mind that most car dealerships and banks will require their financing customers to purchase full coverage insurance instead of just liability insurance.
-This is basically a protection against the total destruction of the vehicle.
+Though full coverage car insurance is not required by law, most car dealerships and banks will require their financing customers to purchase a comprehensive insurance policy instead of just liability insurance.

-This illustrates the value of full coverage insurance.
 Full coverage insurance protects cars against total destruction or flood damage.
-If you can’t afford to buy a new car from scratch in the event of a massive accident, then it’s time to start thinking about a full coverage policy.
+If you can’t afford to buy a new car, then it’s time to start thinking about a full coverage policy.

-If you need help searching use our free tool to start comparing full coverage insurance rates!
+If you need help searching for car insurance, use our FREE tool to start comparing full coverage insurance rates!